Immune system, immunity, vaccine, red blood cells, white blood cells, phagocyte, lymphocyte, pathogen, antibody, antigen, microorganisms.

 Lymphocyte: this creates specific antibodies to fight off infection.

-Interesting fact: the phagocyte is like the Pac Man of the immune system.
+The phagocyte is like the Pac Man of the immune system.
 It literally engulfs pathogens and consumes them until they are gone.
+They are given instructions from the lymphocyte, which markes the pathogen that needs to go.

 A vaccine is an injection or imprint of a dead culture that we take to prevent us getting a disease or illness.
 To make this a bit simpler, they take some of the virus or infection that has already died, and deconstruct the DNA from it, and then try and make something that will react to it to destroy it.